deepanshs/mrsimulator/docs/troubleshooting/installing_python.rst

             'python' is not recognized as an internal or external command, operable program or batch file.

         To install Python, visit `python.org <https://www.python.org/downloads/>`__ to download a version of Python 3.
-During the instillation process, check **add Python 3.x to PATH**.
+During the installation process, check **add Python 3.x to PATH**.
         If this isn't selected, Python may not be accessible across your computer and will cause errors.